Ryan Jeffers Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in the league.

-- The Red Sox rank 20th in baseball in home runs allowed (87 total, 1.2 per game).
+- Red Sox pitchers combine to rank 21st in baseball in home runs given up (91 total, 1.2 per game).

-- Crawford (1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched) gets the start for the Red Sox, his sixth of the season.
+- Garza makes his first start of the season for the Red Sox.

-- In his last appearance on Tuesday against the Colorado Rockies, the right-hander went four innings, giving up four earned runs while surrendering five hits.
+- The 29-year-old right-hander has appeared out of the bullpen 12 times this season.

 © 2023 Data Skrive.
 All rights reserved.